 It was then the majority of the 75,591 packed into Old Trafford breathed a collective sigh of relief.
 All their worries were washed away as a shout of "Champions" flooded down the stands.

 It was the 20th and one of the sweetest.
 Not because of the style in which it was won.
-Not because it had broken the cycle of decades of disappointments but because it brought bragging rights back across the city from the blue corner once demeaned by Ferguson as "noisy neighbours".
+Not because it had broken a cycle of decades of disappointments.
+But because it brought bragging rights back across the city from the rising power in the blue half once demeaned by Sir Alex as "noisy neighbours".

 And no-one deserved the accolades more than Robin van Persie and the man who brought him to United.
 For this was not a title won on the pitch but in the transfer market.